 Symptoms associated with changes in the prostate gland can include changes in urination (including difficulty, frequency, urgency or discomfort), pain in your lower back or groin, or fever.
 However, some men experience no symptoms at all.

-If you’re experiencing urinary or related symptoms or if you have a family history of prostate cancer and this is causing you concern, you should talk to your local doctor.
+If you’re experiencing urinary or related symptoms or if you have a family history of prostate cancer and this is causing you concern, you should talk to your doctor or health professional.
 They will assess your particular symptoms and history, and discuss testing options with you.
 This will enable you to make an informed choice about whether to have a PSA test.

 For more information about prostate problems, visit Andrology Australia.

-The MyHealthTest PSA test is a simple, at-home fingerprick test that measures the level of prostate specific antigen (PSA) in your blood.
+The MyHealthTest Prostate (PSA) Test Service is a simple, at-home fingerprick test that measures the level of prostate specific antigen (PSA) in your blood.

 PSA is a protein made in the prostate gland.
 A high level of PSA can indicate changes or potential problems with the prostate gland.